Updated 1 October 2020

-The Magna Carta, sealed under oath by King John at Runnymede, England in 1215, became part of English law, and subsequently adopted into Australian law.
-It has been described as ‘the foundation stone of the rule of law’ by Lord Irvine of Lairg in his lecture on the Magna Carta to the Australian Parliament, click here to read it.
+The Magna Carta (Latin for the Great Charter) was sealed under oath by King John at Runnymede England in 1215.
+It then became enshrined into English Law and subsequently adopted into Australian law.
+The Magna Carta has been described as the ‘foundation stone of the rule of law’ by Lord Irvine of Lairg when he delivered his lecture on the Magna Carta to the Australian Parliament.

 (7) At her husband’s death, a widow may have her marriage portion and inheritance at once and without trouble.
 She shall pay nothing for her dower, marriage portion, or any inheritance that she and her husband held jointly on the day of his death.
 She may remain in her husband’s house for forty days after his death, and within this period her dower shall be assigned to her.

 The Australian Parliament holds a manuscript of the Magna Carta, one of four manuscripts known to exist.
 It is on display in Parliament House, Canberra.
 The Senate’s website at http://www.magnacarta.senate.gov.au/ contains interesting information on its relevance to Australia, and its importance to the liberty of citizens.
 Two excerpts on succession from the Magna Carta are produced below for interest: